diodiogod/TTS-Audio-Suite/README.md

 #### 3. Installation through the ComfyUI Manager

 1. Install the ComfyUI Manager if you haven't already.
-2. Use the Manager to install the "ComfyUI ChatterBox SRT Voice" node.
+2. Use the Manager to install the "TTS Audio Suite" node.
 3. The manager might handle dependencies automatically, but it's still recommended to verify the installation.
 Navigate to the node's directory:

     ```bash
-    cd ComfyUI/custom_nodes/ComfyUI_ChatterBox_SRT_Voice
+    cd ComfyUI/custom_nodes/TTS-Audio-Suite
     ```
 4. Activate your ComfyUI virtual environment (see instructions in "Direct Installation with venv").
 5. If you encounter issues, manually install the dependencies: